krokyk/jwt-nodejs-express-tutorial/README.md

 * `jsonwebtoken` for working with _JWT_
 * `dotenv` to store our sensitive and configuration stuff inside the `.env` file (like secrets or ports)

-Install the development dependency `nodemon` which will automatically restart our server as we make changes to the code:
+Install the development dependency `nodemon` which will automatically restart the server as you make changes to the code:
 ```
 npm install --save-dev nodemon
 ```